-Although the Section 106 process was terminated, the BLM continued government-to-government consultations with the Tribes.
+Although the Section 106 process was terminated, the BLM continued government-togovernment consultations with the Tribes.
 In May of 2009, the BLM met with the Chairman of the Fort Mojave Indian Tribe, the AGFD, and the Tri-State Shooting Club in a renewed effort to find a solution.
 On February 3, 2010, after continued efforts to reach a mutually agreeable solution, the BLM presented the decision to approve the shooting range to the Fort Mojave Indian Tribe and the AGFD.
-The final decision included mitigation measures to address the concerns of the Tribes such as reducing the amount of actual ground disturbance; reducing noise levels with berm construction; monitoring noise levels; reporting annually; and fencing to avoid culturally sensitive areas.
+The final decision included mitigation measures to address the concerns of the Tribes such as reducing the amount of actual ground disturbance; reducing noise levels with berm construction; monitoring and annual reporting on noise levels; and fencing to avoid culturally sensitive areas.
 The Secretary has the authority to take action to revest title to the land covered by the proposed R&PP patent if the AGFD fails to comply with mitigation measures.
 The final decision to amend the Kingman Resource Management Plan and dispose of the lands through the R&PP was signed on February 10, 2010.
 The BLM decision was appealed to the Interior Board of Land Appeals (IBLA) on February 23, 2010, by a private landowner near the proposed shooting range; and on March 15, 2010, a joint appeal by the Fort Mojave Indian Tribe and Hualapai Tribe was filed.
-The IBLA dismissed the appeal of the private landowner but is currently reviewing the appeal by the Tribes.
+The IBLA dismissed the appeal of the private landowner on July 29, 2010.
 The IBLA issued a stay of the BLM decision on April 15, 2010, at the request of the Tribes.
-A final decision by the IBLA on the Tribes' appeal is pending.
+A final decision by the IBLA on the Tribes' appeal was issued on December 7, 2010 (180 IBLA 158).
+The IBLA affirmed the BLM's decisions and determined that the BLM had taken a "hard look" at the impacts of conveying public lands to the AGFD for a shooting range.
+The IBLA decision stated that the EA had an appropriate range of alternatives and the environmental consequences were insignificant or if significant could be reduced or eliminated by mitigation.
+The IBLA also confirmed that the BLM complied with National Historic Preservation Act obligations.
+This decision allows the BLM to move forward in conveying the public lands to the AGFD.